 This means David was in great distress and rightfully cried out in the dark lonely fields somewhere in Israel, “Give me relief”.

-David now tries to plea to his enemies to consider the what they are doing and intend to do.
+David now pleads with his enemies to consider the what they are doing and intend to do and what will be the consequences of this.
 He speaks of his enemies turning his glory into shame.
 This is a good expression to summarise what Absalom had been doing in leading a revolt against his father’s rule and was now doing as he, by force took over the Kingdom.
 To show you what he did we will now read 2 Samuel 15: 1 – 12,

 You can see what Absalom is doing hear he is seeking to undermine the authority and reputation of his own father and therefore turning his glory into shame.